Other data sources

 Pegasus is compatible with various third-party sources, such as EmulationStation and Steam, and can recognize their games automatically, often with all the available assets as well.
 You can turn on/off support for these sources in the Settings menu, under Enable/disable data sources.

-Other than Pegasus' own configuration files, at the moment there is support for the following applications:
+Other than Pegasus' own configuration files, there is also support for the applications below.